tscircuit/jlcsearch/README.md

 ## Development

+Prerequisites \& Notes:  The automation scripts in this repo are only set up for macOS and Linux development.
+The setup command below will fail if run on Windows, but no worries, you can simply use WSL (although it may be very slow).
+[Bun](https://bun.com/) is required, so follow the Installing &rarr; macOS and Linux instructions [here](https://bun.com/docs/installation#macos-and-linux) (same for WSL).

-Run `bun i` then `bun run setup` to download the necessary dependencies and vendor data, you can then run `bun run start` to start the server.
+Run `bun i` then `bun run setup` to download the necessary dependencies and vendor data (be aware this can take a while), you can then run `bun run start` to start the server.

 All the routes are in the `routes` folder.
 If you want to add a new page/table,